apache/cordova-coho/docs/platforms-release-process.md

     cp ../cordova-dist-dev/$JIRA/cordova-android* platforms/
     svn add platforms/cordova-android*
-    svn commit -m "$JIRA Published android release to dist" npm publish platforms/cordova-android-5.0.0.tgz
+    svn commit -m "$JIRA Published android release to dist"

-Find your release here: https://dist.apache.org/repos/dist/release/cordova/
+Now you can find your release here: https://dist.apache.org/repos/dist/release/cordova/

-Now you can also remove the release candidate:
+Then you can also remove the release candidate from `dist-dev/`:

     cd ../cordova-dist-dev
     svn up
     svn rm $JIRA
     svn commit -m "$JIRA Removing release candidates from dist/dev" cd ..

+And finally you can publish your package to `npm`:

+    cd cordova-dist
+    npm publish platforms/cordova-android-5.0.0.tgz

+Note: On Windows you have to replace `/` with `\` for this command to work.

+Check online if everything worked: https://www.npmjs.com/package/cordova-windows

+You should now also be able to add your platform via the version number using the CLI:

+    cordova create platformTest
+    cd platformTest
+    cordova platform add android@5.0.0

 ### (Android only) Uploading to Bintray